 Electrifying a house means swapping out fossil fuel-burning appliances for ones that run on electricity.
 When your natural gas furnace needs replacing, get a heat pump.
-When you need a new water heater, make sure it’s electric.
-This can save you hundreds of dollars a year, depending on where you live and your energy usage.
+When you need a new water heater, make sure it’s electric., depending on where you live and your energy usage.

 Similarly, a well-sealed and insulated home can save an average of 15% on heating and cooling costs, the US Environmental Protection Agency said.

 Because addressing climate change requires reducing fossil fuel consumption, reducing its use in your home is a step in that direction.
 Even if the electricity you use comes from coal, one of the most carbon intensive sources of energy, as your local utility opts for cheaper and greener energy sources in the future, your electricity consumption will go green right along with it.

 The IRA is projected to reduce American carbon emissions by 42% by 2050, according to an analysis of the bill by a group of organizations led by the Zero Lab at Princeton.
 That’s still behind the stated goal of 50% by that time, but it’s a significant move, assuming the projection bears out.

 Advertiser Disclosure: CNET’s corporate partner, SaveOnEnergy, can help you find the right energy fit for your home.
 The SaveOnEnergy marketplace helps you search, compare, sign up and save on the right energy fit for your home — all for free.
 If you’re interested in solar, answer a few questions to get an exact price quote from our solar advisors.